jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 - **by purchase**. *

-> *Superphysics Note: Our moneyless system is a hybrid of treaty and barter.
+> *Superphysics Note: Our points-based system is a hybrid of treaty and barter.

 **This trucking disposition is the origin of the division of labour.**